olethrosjv/stackbit-site-2/src/pages/about.md

 **Joe Vaughn** is a Web Developer from Portland, Oregon.
 After graduating from Portland Community College with a degree in Web Design and development, he worked for three small graphic design shops where he honed his design style and sensibility.

 His work has been recognized by Communication Arts, Print, How, ID, IdN, AIGA, Effie, Archive, Graphis, AdFed and Rockport.
-Graphic Design USA named him a person to watch in 2019.

 >The world always seems brighter when you’ve just made something that wasn’t there before. <cite>Neil Gaiman</cite>